 Gelatine from the bone broth will help heal the gastrointestinal lining.

-It is great to help aid gut issues like leaky gut, IBD, IBS, or any other gut issues.
+It is excellent to help aid gut issues like leaky gut, IBD, IBS, or other gut issues.

-Bone broth is a great addition to a kibble-fed diet.
-This adds an extra source of vitamins, glucosamine, and glycine to aid digestion.
+Bone broth is an excellent addition to a kibble-fed diet.
+Bone broth adds a source of vitamins, glucosamine, and glycine to aid digestion.

 3. Cut down on medications.